ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 uv run holo-agent view artifacts/traces/<run-dir>
 ```

-Each run writes screenshots, the model reasoning, the prompt fed into the model, step data, and any useful notes into `trace.jsonl`, rendered via a `trace.html` viewer.
+Each run writes screenshots, the model reasoning, the prompt fed into the model, step data, and any useful notes into `trace.jsonl`, rendered via a `trace.html` viewer - an example of this is further is iframed below.

 The trace was my development tool.
 Early traces showed repeated clicks, malformed actions, stale pages, premature exits, and missing context.
 Those failures became parser repair, action history, stale-page detection, seeded knowledge, navigation policies, and deeper model-server health checks.